 THURSDAY, December 16th

-Donating money is the most direct method of supporting the Rohde Center.
+Donating money is the most direct method of supporting the Rohde Centerl especially during the Covid-19 Pandemic.
 The Power Of A Dollar ensures that your donation makes a big impact.
 For every $1 you donate we can purchase over $10.50 worth of food for families struggling with hunger.
-As southern Jefferson County’s major hunger-relief charity, our food pantry donors helped supply food for over 109,038 meals in 2018, and 2019 has been even more challenging for families and children.
+As southern Jefferson County’s major hunger-relief charity, our food pantry donors helped supply food for over 97,134 meals in 2020, and 2021 has been even more challenging for families and children.